vsieplus/AI-CS/data/README.md

 You may also add your own `.ucs` files.
 However, if it is a plain `.ucs` file as created in StepEdit lite, you will need to enter some additional metadata about the charts.
-If you have some ucs files in a folder `path/to/charts/`, you can call
+To do so, first gather the ucs files into some directory and move it under `dataset/raw/`.
+Then call

-`python add_ucs_metadata.py 'path/to/charts/`
+`python ucs_add_metadata.py --ucs_dir=dataset/raw/DIRECTORY_NAME`

-which will walk you through this process.
+which will walk you through the process.
+For ucs files downloaded from the UCS sharing site, with the same code name (e.g. 'CS280') some data can be automatically found.
+Either way, some additional information will be needed like chart type, level, etc.
 For the scraped files, this metadata is gathered automatically during the scraping process.
-Both of the above procedures will create a custom ucs 'pack' (which it will ask you to name) under `dataset/raw/pack_name`.
+Both of the above procedures will create a custom ucs 'pack' (which it will ask you to name) under `dataset/raw/UCS_packname`.

 ## Processing the data

 To convert 'ssc/ucs' files to usable format, there are several scripts in `processing/`.
-First to extract data from the ssc files and convert to json, you can call
+First to extract data from the ssc/ucs files and convert to json, you can call

 `python processing/generate_json.py`

 The resulting json files will be located under `dataset/json` according to their respective packs.

-Next to specify a custom subset of charts you can create a dataset.
+To specify a custom subset of charts you can create a dataset.
 Calling `bash build_dataset.sh` will call `processing/dataset_json.py` with the specified parameters, ranging from difficulty levels, chart type (single/double), song type (arcade/remix/...) and more.
 You may customize these parameters to build your own datasets.
 This script will also prompt you for a dataset **name** and ask which packs to choose songs and charts from.

-`bash build_dataset.sh [--additional --parameters ...] > dataset/subsets/name/`
+`bash build_dataset.sh [--additional --parameters ...]`

-The resulting files act as metadata to be used when training is initiated for a particular model (see `train/`).
+The resulting files will be stored in `dataset/subsets/name` and will act as metadata to be used when training is initiated for a particular model (see `train/`).